Douglas A. Warner III: 2000 merger and retirement

 Warner may be best known for spearheading the sale of J P Morgan & Co. to Chase Manhattan Bank through its then CEO William Harrison for $30.9 billion.

-In retirement, Warner is a director of Anheuser-Busch Companies, Inc. and Motorola, Inc., a member of the Board of Counselors of The Bechtel Group, Inc., chairman of the Board of Managers and the Board of Overseers of Memorial Sloan-Kettering Cancer Center, serves as the Chair of the General Electric Audit committee, and serves on both the General Electric Nominating committee and Corporate Governance and Management Development and Compensation committee.
-Warner is a member of the Business Council, a trustee of the Pierpont Morgan Library, and a member of the Committee to Encourage Corporate Philanthropy (CECP).
+In retirement, Warner is a director of Anheuser-Busch Companies, Inc. and Motorola, Inc., a member of the board of counselors of The Bechtel Group, Inc., chairman of the board of managers and the board of overseers of Memorial Sloan-Kettering Cancer Center, served as the chair of the General Electric audit committee, and served on both the General Electric nominating committee and corporate governance and management development and compensation committee.
+In 2016 Warner was removed from his 24-year position on GE's board by CEO Jeff Immelt after the two disagreed about Immelt's succession plans.
+Warner appealed this move, but the board declined to bring him back.
+Warner is a member of the Business Council, a trustee of the Pierpont Morgan Library, and a member of the committee to Encourage Corporate Philanthropy (CECP).
 In between such retirement, Warner enjoys golf, skiing, and shooting as a member of Seminole Golf Club Seminole Golf Club, Links Club, River Club, Meadowbrook Club (Long Island, New York), Augusta National Golf Club, and Wequetonsing Golf Club(Harbor Springs, MI).

 Warner was recently selected for a coveted six-year term on the Yale Corporation, Yale University’s governing body.